Blotch3D/Blotch3D/README.md

 for C\#.
 It is free, fast, cross platform, actively developed by a large community, and used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.

 All MonoGame features remain available in Blotch3D.
-For example, custom shaders can be written to override the default shader.
+For examples:

+-   The models encapsulated in a BlSprite (see the BlSprite.LODs field) is a list of MonoGame Model objects and/or triangle arrays (VertexPositionNormalTexture\[\]).

+-   The BlWindow3D class derives from the MonoGame "Game" class.

+-   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.

 Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and